Early Chinese Cinema: Culture, Identity, and Change (1903-1949)

 1. Don't Change Your Husband (1929)

 This silent drama explores themes of marriage, betrayal, and redemption in the 1920s Shanghai.
 The story follows Wang Qiping, a recently unemployed husband, as he faces his wife’s infidelity and a subsequent divorce orchestrated by her wealthy lover.
 The narrative unfolds with moments of comedy and heartfelt reconciliation.
+The film blends humor and emotion, portraying societal attitudes toward love and family in early 20th-century China.

 1. Don't Change Your Husband (1929)